 Pulling is your ONLY job

-Let’s take a look at a video gait analysis that Valerie did for one of our students.
-It shows clearly what she is looking for and as you can see for yourself, just how much of a benefit it is to have someone watch you move and then explain what you are and are not doing when you run.
+Let's take a look at a video of a gait analysis that Valerie did for one of our students.
+It shows clearly what she is looking for.
+You can see for yourself just how much of a benefit it is to have someone watch you move, and then explain what you are and are not doing when you run.